skyde/Interaction/README.md

 Eye gaze is used to control the macro position of the mouse.
 Head horizontal and depth position are used for precise adjustments.

-It takes a bit of time to get used, but after a few months it's just as natural as a regular mouse.
+It takes a bit of time to get used, but after a few months it's as natural as a regular mouse.

 # Keyboard

+Pressing down the left footpedal turns every key on the keyboard into a macro.
 One of the main sources of strain using a keyboard comes from pressing combinations of more than one key at a time (chording).

-To reduce this all common shortcuts have been moved to single keypress macros.
-Pressing down the left footpedal turns every key on the keyboard into a macro.

 ![kinesis layout](images/kinesis%20layout.png?raw=true)
 ![kinesis layout alternate](images/kinesis%20layout%20alternate.png?raw=true)